alexweinfurter/data-science/_posts/2020-08-27-munich-airbnb-data-analysis.md

 The features "host_since", "first_review" and "last_review" represent timestamps which have been used to calculate the elapsed time till today.

 ### Feature selection
-To reduce the number of features several feature selection have been performed:
+To reduce the number of features several feature selection steps have been performed:
 * Removed all features related to the host neighbourhood - this shouldn't impact the price.
+* Manually selected amenities that could influence the price.
 * Used correlations to find collinear features and remove highly correlated features.
 * Dropped binary features with either true or false occuring very seldom.
 * Dropped features with more than 70% of missing values.